ubccr/ccrdocs/pages/hpc/login.md

 - If your job is allocated all of the resources on the node, you will need to include the `--overlap` option.
 - If your job is running on the faculty cluster, you will need to specify the `--clusters=faculty` option.

+## Compile & Compute Node Login SSH Keys

+You will only be able to login to the [compile nodes](clusters.md#compile-nodes) if your account has an SSH key pair in the `.ssh` subdirectory in your home directory (`~/.ssh`).
+This is automatically created for you the first time you login.
+If you don't have this setup properly, you will see the error `Permission denied (publickey)`.
+You may also see this error when using some applications that require SSH to spawn jobs across multiple nodes.
+If you are missing this key pair, you can recreate it by running this script:  `/util/software/bin/ssh_no_password.sh`

 ## OnDemand for Web-Based Cluster Access